johanfive/backdoor/README.md

-# Backdoor
+# Backdoor 🚪

-Backdoor lets your code bypass a promise and return mocked data, or actually call that promise, depending on the value of an input variable.
+Promises to make working with `Promises` great again 😱 ...by dynamically choosing whether a function that returns a promise should actually be called, or bypassed in favor of returning mocked data.

+It's especially convenient for working on functions that are lower in the promise chain.

 ## Example
-Say you're working on this piece of code, and you've already refined your `createUser` promise to perfection.
+Say you're working on this piece of code:
 ```js
 const formData = {
   firstName: 'Bob',